 Astoria Station will be a simple-cycle natural gas combustion turbine in Deuel County, South Dakota, with 245 MW of capacity and will provide energy during periods of high demand.
 The station will complement our wind generation by providing a reliable backstop when the wind isn’t blowing and will have flexible operating options and low emissions.
 Astoria Station paired with the Merricourt Wind Energy Center is a great example of our commitment to providing an optimal mix of energy resources.
 We'll invest approximately $158 million in the project.

 Regional economic benefits

 Astoria Station will pay property tax totaling approximately $3 million within the first five years of operation, then approximately $1 million each subsequent year.

-We estimate that the project will create an average of 50 construction jobs, with a peak of 70 during the height of construction.
-This will equate to approximately $30 million in construction labor costs.
-And, when complete, the station will require two to three full-time employees to operate it.
+This project will create numerous construction jobs—with a peak of 270 during the height of construction—equating to approximately $30 million in construction labor costs.
+Currently, there are approximately 250 workers onsite.
+When complete, the station will require two to three full-time employees to operate it.

 Infrastructure improvements needed for the station, such as the new electrical substation, could lead to additional commercial and industrial development in the area.

 Natural gas enables renewable energy

 By 2022 we project that approximately 30% of the energy our customers use will come from renewables.
 But, because the sun doesn’t always shine and the wind doesn’t always blow, we need safe, reliable, and affordable dispatchable generation fuel sources—such as natural gas.
 Astoria Station will allow us to keep the lights on when we’re unable to harness the sun or wind to generate energy.

 On August 28, 2017, we held a voluntary public open house in Astoria, South Dakota.